-If this film could be defined as a giallo or not, can be discussed,
+If this film should be defined as a giallo or not, can

-but in the broad definition of the genre it could fit in as an artmovie example.
+broad definition of the genre it fits in as an Artmovie example.

-I just love the accomplished Brazilian actress
+I just love the accomplished Brazilian actress Florinda

-face, that can crackle in fine porcelain pieces
+controlled enigmatic face, that can crackle in fine pieces at any time

-any second and let an emotional chaos break through.
+an emotional chaos break through.
 WOW!
 What a face she had/has this

 and yes, even in Hollywood (let's just think of films like The Conversation